-ECSE accepts applications for the Master of Science, Master of Engineering, and the Doctor of Philosophy in Electrical Engineering and Computer & Systems Engineering.
+ECSE accepts applications for the Master of Science and the Doctor of Philosophy in Electrical Engineering and Computer & Systems Engineering.

 Applications from US and international students are accepted for Fall, Spring and Summer enrollment.
 The admission application is also used to request financial aid and no separate form is required.
 The largest number of applications for admission and aid are received for the fall semester.
 Students applying for fall or summer should submit a complete application package no later than January 1 and prior to August 15 for spring.
 Please note that all supporting documentation must be sent directly to the admissions office, not the department.